 Bowman City Hall, 101 1st St. NE

 *Agenda Policy*: The City follows a strict agenda policy in order to insure transparency to the citizens of Bowman.
 NO topics will be discussed that are not on the agenda unless said topic constitutes an emergency action.

-4:00 - 4:10 PM Call Meeting to Order, Approval of Agenda, and Commissioners Review of Bills
+4:00 - 4:30 PM Call Meeting to Order and Approval of Agenda

 City Commission Meeting

 The Bowman City Commissioners meet on the 1st and 3rd Tuesday of every month at 5:00 PM at City Hall.
 To be placed on the City Agenda, please contact the City Financial Auditor, Peggy Allen at (701) 523-3309.